EvgeniHere/CodingChallenge/README.md

 - The winner of this game is the bot who has no cards left.

 - This game is going to run through a 100 times to identify the better bot, so simple luck cant choose the winner

+Tips:

+- You dont have to look into the other classes.
+Write your bot only into "FirstBot.java", change the "waitingTime" variable to something higher in "Game.java" and you are fine.